ravindu644/Android-Kernel-Tutorials/README.md

 make repo cpio kmod openssl libelf-dev pahole libssl-dev libarchive-tools zstd kmod --fix-missing && wget http://security.ubuntu.com/ubuntu/pool/universe/n/ncurses/libtinfo5_6.3-2ubuntu0.1_amd64.deb && sudo dpkg -i libtinfo5_6.3-2ubuntu0.1_amd64.deb
 ```
 <br>❗The video Guide for this tutorial can be found here (outdated): Open in <a href="https://t.me/SamsungTweaks/137">Telegram</a> </h3>
+> [!NOTE]
+>
+> If you are not a beginner and want to build a GKI 2.0 kernel from the official Google sources, jump to the <a href="https://github.com/ravindu644/Android-Kernel-Tutorials/tree/gki-2.0">gki-2.0</a> branch.
+>
+> Credit to @TheWildJames for the awesome tutorial!

 <br>

 ### Quick Links :